leouieda/website/contact/index.md

   </li>
 </ul>

-## At the University of Liverpool
+## In São Paulo

-My office is in the Jane Herdman Building - Room A1.08 (first floor of the annex).
+Here is my full work address if you need to reach me by post or are looking to stop by in person:

-You probably want to **email me first** to make sure I'm in the office (I work from home some days of the week).
+> Prof. Leonardo Uieda

-Here is the full address:
+> <br>

-> Dr. Leonardo Uieda
+> Cidade Universitária
 > <br>
-> Jane Herdman Building
+> Rua do Matão, 1226
 > <br>
-> 4 Brownlow Street
+> São Paulo - SP
 > <br>
-> Liverpool, United Kingdom
+> Brasil
 > <br>
-> L69 3GP
+> CEP: 05508-090